Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 [Celery](https://github.com/celery/celery) is an open source asynchronous task queue or job queue which is based on distributed message passing.
 While it supports scheduling, its focus is on operations in real time.
 That was the wikipedia definition 😅.
 Celery is used to handle asynchronous task (background task) and scheduled task.
-Read [[Task queues manager in django|this]] for more details on task queues manager in django.
+Read [[../../../Task queues manager in django|this]] for more details on task queues manager in django.

 ```c
 use_mailhog [n]: y